mrhello291/mrhello291/README.md

 ## 🧠 About Me
 - 🎓 B.Tech CSE @ IIT Mandi
 - 🚀 Passionate about AI-native apps, agent orchestration, and LLM applications
-- 🤖 Building futuristic systems that blend LangGraph agents, RAG, and blockchain
+- 🤖 Building futuristic systems that blend LangGraph agents, RAG (and promp engineering.... ofcourse XD)
-- 💡 Curious about Deepfake Detection, Generalizable ML, Prompt Engineering
+- 💡 Currently exploring Deepfake Detection and Generalizable ML
-- 🧱 Developer of intelligent infrastructure from the stack to the model layer
+- 🧱 Aiming to Develop of intelligent infrastructure from the stack to the model layer

 ---